tomhudak/py-scroll-phat/README.md

-# scroll-phat-examples
+# py-scroll-phat
-My collection of scripts that is utilizing Scroll pHAT
+My collection of Python scripts that is utilizing Scroll pHAT

 I have also created a post on how to kick start with Scroll pHAT on https://tomhudak.github.io/